david672orford/russian-language-list/cinema/late-soviet.md

 	<i>A Forgotten Melody for Flute</i>
 	<br>
 	An ironic melodrama with fantasy elements.
-Leonid Filimonov, a former flute player, has a comfortable but soul-sucking job in a Soviet agency where he makes sure there is no dangerous ambiguity in the arts.
-Then he has a heart attack and meets Lida, a nurse with whom starts an affair.
-His wife kicks him out, but then asks him to come back.
-Afraid of loosing his career, he does but dreams of of telling the bosses exactly what he thinks of their worthless organization and going to live with Lida.
+Leonid Filimonov, a former flute player, has a comfortable but soul-sucking job in a Soviet agency where his job is to makes sure there is no politically dangerous ambiguity in the arts.
+When he has a heart attack and meets a nurse named Lida with whom he starts an extramarital affair.
+His wife kicks him out, but later changes her mind and asks him to return.
+Afraid of loosing his career, he does so but dreams of rebelling and telling the bosses exactly what he thinks of their worthless organization and going to live with Lida.
 	</li>
 </ul>
 </section>